SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/iis-10-opentelemetry.md

 Following are the [Fields](/docs/manage/fields/) which will be created as part of IIS App install if not already present.

 - `sumo.datasource`.
 Has fixed value of **iis**.
 - `deployment.environment`.
 User configured.
 This is the deployment environment where the IIS cluster resides.
-For example: `dev`, `prod` or `qa`.
+For example: `dev`, `prod`, or `qa`.
 - `webengine.cluster.name`.
-User configured.Enter a name to uniquely identify your IIS web server cluster.
+User configured.
+Enter a name to uniquely identify your IIS web server cluster.
 This web server cluster name will be shown in the Sumo Logic dashboards.
 - `webengine.system`.
-Has fixed value of **iis**
+Has fixed value of **iis**.
 - `webengine.node.name`.
 Holds the value of the Fully Qualified Domain Name (FQDN) of the machine from which the OpenTelemetry collector is collecting logs and metrics.

 ## Prerequisites